How to Reduce Latency With Edge Computing and Network Optimization

 High latency in cloud computing can have a tremendous impact on organizations.
 A landmark report by Amazon in 2009 found that every 100 ms of latency cost the online retail giant one percent in sales, while a 2018 Google study discovered that even one to three seconds of load time increased the possibility of a viewer navigating away from a page by 32 percent.
 Given those grim figures, it’s hardly a surprise that organizations spend so much time thinking about how to reduce network latency.

 Latency is certainly easy to notice given that too much of it can cause slow loading times, jittery video or audio, or timed out requests.
 Fixing the problem, however, can be a bit more complicated since the causes are often located downstream from a company’s infrastructure.

-Reducing the physical distance between the data source and its eventual destination is the best strategy for how to reduce latency.
+Reducing the physical distance between the data source and its eventual destination is the best strategy for how to fix latency.
 For markets and industries that rely on the fastest possible access to information, such as IoT devices or financial services, that difference can save companies millions of dollars.
+Latency arbitrage, a notorious practice in high-frequency financial investment markets that involves exploiting “lags” in financial systems, has been shown to cost investors as much as $5 billion annually.
 Speed, then, can provide a significant competitive advantage for organizations willing to commit to it.

 How to Reduce Latency With Edge Computing